GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Fixed: Deprecated filter notice if using GravityView Maps 3.1.0 or newer.

 = 2.27.1 on August 14, 2024 =

 This release fixes an issue with adding fields in the View editor's Edit Entry layout when the Multiple Forms extension is enabled.